howdyai/botkit-studio-sdk/README.md

 config = {studio_token: 'studio token from botkit studio goes here'};
 var bks_client = new BKS(config);
 bks_client.evaluateTrigger('hello how are you').then(function(script_object) {

-if (script_object) {
+    // will always return a script_object.
+    // if it couldnt find a script the script_object will be an empty object if (script_object.command) {
         // a trigger was matched, do something...
         // ... interpret the script object
     } else {
         // no matching trigger
     }
 }).catch(function(err) {

     // an error occured while using the BKS API